 - Lead Paint Removal – The cost of removing the paint can be deductible if the child has lead poisoning from the paint.
 Lead poisoning can resemble and complicate other conditions, such as autism.

 - Parents’ attendance at a disability related conference.
 This good news came in May 2000, in IRS Revenue Ruling 2000-24.
 Parents who attend conferences primarily to obtain medical information concerning treatment for and care of their child may include the following admission and transpiration costs.
-Related books and materials are deductable.
-Attendance is considered to be primarily for and essential to the care of the dependant if:
+Related books and materials are deductible.
+Attendance is considered to be primarily for and essential to the care of the dependent if: